-Sylvia held up one finger, "Okay, but just one thing I want you to think about.
+Sylvia put her hands on her hips and leaned forward a little, "Okay, but just one thing I want you to think about.
 Is it helping humans to assist them in becoming cruel monsters?"

 Oliver paused for a few seconds.
 "I'll have to think on that."
 He gave his characteristic slight bow and walked back across the factory floor to the pallet of boxes.